 Nature & Luxury in South County

 Now is the perfect time for a weekend escape, and Weekapaug Inn, located along the shore in South County, Rhode Island, is just the place for a naturally relaxing getaway.
-The historic property has been beautifully renovated and features sweeping views of sea and saltmarsh.
+The historic property has been beautifully renovated and features sweeping views of the sea and salt marsh.
 Crackling wood-burning fireplaces throughout the public rooms radiate lovely warmth and beckon guests to pull an antique rocker close.
 The Inn is surrounded by nature and it employs a staff naturalist, who leads outings and activities to explore the wonderful natural attractions of beach and bay, as well as the history of the region.
 Guests are invited to participate in as many or as few of the activities as they desire.
 Weekapaug and the Rhode Island coast are so easy to get to from New York or Boston, yet when you are here it feels like you are hundreds of miles away.

 If you arrive in the area by lunchtime, swing through downtown Westerly and visit the historic business district.
 It is lined with independent shops and restaurants and can easily be covered on foot.
 The Malted Barley features beer and soft pretzel sandwiches and The Bridge restaurant has a varied menu and large windows looking right out on the beautiful Pawcatuck River.
-The Savoy bookshop is an enchanting place to browse and enjoy a coffee and baked treats from the in-store café.
+The Savoy bookshop is an enchanting place to browse and enjoy coffee and baked treats from the in-store café.

-Follow-up your explorations with one of the Inn’s signature cocktails, enjoyed in an antique Stickley rocker by the wood fire and then dine in the Brasserie – the more casual of the Inn’s dining rooms, which features a French country inspired menu.
-After that it’s off to bed, so that you are well rested for an active day two.
+Follow-up your explorations with one of the Inn’s signature cocktails, enjoyed in an antique Stickley rocker by the wood fire, and then dine in the Brasserie – the more casual of the Inn’s dining rooms, which features a French country-inspired menu.
+After that, it’s off to bed, so that you are well rested for an active day two.

-Cocktails in the bar are always popular way to reflect on the day’s adventures and then it’s off to the dining experience of your choice.
-The Restaurant at the Inn offers a more structured fine dining experience, while some guests opt to step off property and try another venue.
+Cocktails in the bar are always a popular way to reflect on the day’s adventures and then it’s off to the dining experience of your choice.
+The Restaurant at the Inn offers a more structured fine dining experience, while some guests opt to step off the property and try another venue.
 Coast at the Ocean House is popular for a special night out and the Matunuck Oyster Bar is much loved for great seafood in a comfortable setting with a water view.